Dad's Leftover Turkey Pot Pie

 - 62.5 grams all-purpose flour about ½ cup

-- 1 tablespoon sage, freshly chopped
+- 1 tablespoon sage chopped

 - 1 teaspoon sea salt